 Through it all, one thing has never changed for me, and that is my why.
 My purpose.
 It simply has always been to help others.
-It has been to help business owners partner with a payments company they can trust and recommend to friends and family, as well an opportunity for payment professionals to help said businesses.
+It has been to help business owners partner with a payments company they can trust and recommend to friends and family and an opportunity for payment professionals to help said businesses.

 It is no different for credit card processing.
 Let me preface this by saying there are some REALLY GOOD payment processing companies in the industry.
 Unfortunately, there are many rogue sales reps that sometimes equally make up that same number.
 Their intentions are not aligned with the same long-term results of that business owner.
 Somewhere along the line, the information being presented to the prospective business just isn’t adding up.